 How to Participate

-Lent is a season of fasting and reflection making it a perfect time to reduce plastics.
+Lent is a season of fasting and reflection--a perfect time to reduce plastics.
 However, being a good steward to the Earth is not easy or convenient especially in our single-use, disposable, planned obsolescence society.
 We acknowledge that this practice is more difficult for many of us.
-Below are tiers or levels of difficulty for those participating in Lenten Plastics.
+Below are levels of difficulty for those participating in Lenten Plastics.

-Not counting medical needs, many plastics we buy are part indulgent, part convenience.
-You pick up coffee from a coffee shop, you get take out, In the Medieval Catholic church an Indulgence was a way to reduce the amount of punishment one has to undergo for sins.
+Not counting medical needs, many plastics we buy are part indulgent, part convenience, for example we buy coffee with a plastic lid, order take out in plastic clam shells or get samples in tiny plastic cups...
+In the Medieval Catholic church an Indulgence was a way to reduce the amount of punishment one has to undergo for sins.
 Although this caused problems with those that were rich enough could afford to sin freely, our interest is in using the term for ways to manage our plastic consumption.
-In many cases you will be force to buy plastic, even fresh fruit has plastic labels, but that doesn't mean you should give up.
-Here are couple options to manage the plastic that creeps into our lives.
+In many cases you will be forced to buy plastic, even fresh fruit has plastic labels, but that doesn't mean you should give up.
+Here are a couple options to manage the plastic that creeps into our lives.

 LentenPlastics.com organizers Cat and Marie will be right there with you.